The2ndPlayer/Website/README.md

-# The 2nd Player (Developer Branch)
+# The 2nd Player (Backup)

-Welcome to the Development Branch of our website:
+Welcome to the opensource backup of our website!
+Find problems? you can fix them on our "Development Branch"